An overview of how the EU’s different parts are appointed, and their links back to the union’s states and people.

 Irish members: 9

-The UK Department for Business advertises for nominees to the first two groups.
+Also an advisory body, the Economic and Social Committee (EESC) again has 344 members, appointed by the Council in the same proportions as for the Committee of the Regions, and also for five years.
+There are three groups of members: employers, employees and ‘various interests’ – the latter is a catch- all grouping drawn from professional organisations, scientists, academics and NGOs.
+This is designed to make the committee reflect European society as a whole, rather than just the two employment groups.
+The UK Department for Business, Innovation and Skills advertises for nominees to the first two groups.
 The third is filled by open competition with applications being sent to the Foreign and Commonwealth Office.
 Final approval in all cases rests with the Prime Minister; the First and deputy First Ministers also need to approve Northern Ireland nominees.
+Nominees are then voted through the Council of the European Union.

-Media missing out?
+Is the media missing out?

-Journalists see their duty as holding those in authority to account but, according to two MEPs, Europe is the missing story in local pages and programmes.
+Journalists see their duty as holding those in authority to account but, according to MEPs, Europe is the missing story in local pages and programmes.

 Nicholson thinks that local journalists lack interest in Europe and or “don’t want to find out some of the real stories that are going on.”
 MLAs tend to be interviewed about Europe rather than MEPs.
 He admits that EU stories are sometimes complicated but adds that good news, from Europe, does not sell newspapers.

 “It just takes a little more research for a journalist to do the same thing with the EU.
 I think that a lot of journalists get switched off by the fact that it’s ‘EU’ and by the fear that their readers will switch off when it’s ‘EU’.”
-She finds the apathy “amazing” given that many laws in the Assembly have their origins in Europe.
+She found the apathy “amazing” given that many laws in the Assembly have their origins in Europe.

 Diane Dodds finds the same difficulty and, as a Eurosceptic, is keen that people are “tuned in” so they can keep a watch on the EU.
-One relevant story she picks out is the proposal to limit self-employed lorry drivers’ working hours under the Working Time Directive.
+One relevant story she picked out is the proposal to limit self-employed lorry drivers’ working hours under the Working Time Directive.

 The European Parliament provides press accreditation for visiting regional journalists and its UK office organises regular visits to the Parliament.